The CEO Problem with $r$th Power of Difference and Logarithmic Distortions: Non-regular Model

-As illustration, a simple example of $(X,Y)$ that satisfies (B1)--(B2) is a copula \cite{Nelsen2006}.
-Another example is a uniform source with independent additive uniform observational noise, i.e., $Y_i = X + Z_i$ where $X, Z_i \sim \textsf{unif}[0,1]$.
-Also $X \sim \textsf{unif}[0,1]$ with $Y \sim \textsf{unif}[0,X]$ is an example that satisfies (B1).
-Verifying (B1) for the copula example is given in \cite{VempatyV2015b}, and for the uniform examples is immediate.
-It should be noted that (B1) violates a regularity condition of the Cram\'{e}r-Rao lower bound \cite[Sec.~2.5]{LehmannC2006} that the support of $f_{Y|x}$ must be the same for all $x \in \mathcal{X}$, so the model is called non-regular.
-Also $f_X, f_{Y|x}$ need not be positive interior of the support as long as (B2) holds.

-Next we only consider compression schemes that satisfy the following, as for the regular model. \begin{itemize} \item[(B3)] Compression schemes adopted by agents are identical, that is, given the same $Y^n$, all agents output the same codeword. \end{itemize}
+As the regular model, we impose an identical coding scheme on agents in the converse. \begin{itemize} \item[(B3)] Compression schemes adopted by agents are identical, that is, given the same $y^n$, all agents output the same codeword. \end{itemize}